“Even in this shitty state, dead men make the news if they die right.”

 GM: The dark tunnels patiently yawn before the two.

-Amelie: Amelie doesn’t follow just yet, standing where she’d managed to walk only the few feet from where they fell.
-She is used to pain, but having it the only clear sensation on her skin is alien and uncomfortable.
+Support: Amelie doesn’t follow just yet, standing where she’d managed to walk only the few feet from where they fell.

 “No, Em.
 I ache like fuck, I’ve been in a demon-induced coma for five months, I’m handcuffed to a hospital bed, I’m pretty sure I was nearly drugged by a rich Whitney cunt.
 Now I’m in the world of the dead, apparently glowing, dodging a tower of screaming corpses overtop the football stadium in a post-apocalyptic after death wasteland, and all I wanted was to enjoy the place I’ve fantasized about since I was a little girl.
 And I did all of it to myself.
 So unless you have ruby shoes on you I can click my dyke fucking heels in, east is this way.
 My only fucking solace is you, so let’s get you to Tantsy.”